turtle002/Combination/README.md

-# Amino acid Combination Calculator
+# Amino Acid Combination Calculator
 ## When chemists synthesize peptides, how do they identify unknown substances in mass spectra caused by the absence of one or more amino acids?
 I made a simple calculator to solve the peptide fragment problem.
 Before explaining what I did,Let’s explain what a peptide is.
 A peptide is composed of amino acids, the building blocks of proteins.
 These amino acids are linked in a specific sequence, forming a chain that defines the peptide's structure and function.